flaturtha/NOS/_posts/2016-09-30-a-theory-of-the-short-story.md

 ## The Single Effect of the Short Story

-Brander Matthews1 declares that &quot;the short story is the single effect.&quot;
+Brander Matthews <small><a href="https://www.talesofmurder.com/murderwiki/the-philosophy-of-the-short-story/">[<i>Philosophy of the Short Story</i>]</a></small> declares that &quot;the short story is the single effect.&quot;

-Professor Bliss Perry2, while rejecting many of Mr. Matthews&#39;s conclusions, agrees with him that the short story of the nineteenth century is set off from those that preceded it by the &quot;new attitude of the contemporary short-story writer toward his material, in his conscious effort to achieve under certain conditions a certain effect.&quot;
+Professor Bliss Perry <small>[<i>A Study of Prose Fiction</i>, p.
+304]</small>, while rejecting many of Mr. Matthews&#39;s conclusions, agrees with him that the short story of the nineteenth century is set off from those that preceded it by the &quot;new attitude of the contemporary short-story writer toward his material, in his conscious effort to achieve under certain conditions a certain effect.&quot;

-Professor Canby3 says that &quot;Poe succeeded in his work by fixing the attention upon the climax of his story, so that the reader sees, feels, thinks of the &#39; unique effect &#39; of the story and of nothing else.
+Professor Canby <small>[<i>The Short Story in English</i>, p.
+233]</small> says that &quot;Poe succeeded in his work by fixing the attention upon the climax of his story, so that the reader sees, feels, thinks of the &#39; unique effect &#39; of the story and of nothing else.
 If the modern short story has a technique, here it is; if it is an invention, Poe invented it.&quot;

 It is only natural that the way in which these men make a fetish of &quot;effect &quot;should lead us to inquire whether, after all, this striving to produce a single foreseen impression is the only manner in which the coherence essential to a true short story can be secured!

 Even a casual consideration of the subject presents objections to the &quot;effect &quot;theory of the short story.
 If, as Professor Matthews declares, &quot;the short story is the single effect,&quot; then most certainly such tales as _The Scarlet Letter_ must be classed as short stories in violation of all of the canons of brevity; and if this cannot be done, the single effect definition will have to be modified.
-Dr. William J. Dawson4 holds that the true short story treats &quot;of one incident and only one,&quot; and Professor Matthews says that: &quot;The short story fulfills the three false unities of the French classic drama: it shows one action, in one place, in one day.&quot; If these statements are accepted, ninety percent, of the tales that are commonly regarded as short stories will have to be put in some other class of literature.
+Dr. William J. Dawson <small><a href="https://www.talesofmurder.com/murderwiki/the-modern-short-story/">["The Modern Short Story" – <i>North American Review</i> 190:802]</a></small> holds that the true short story treats &quot;of one incident and only one,&quot; and Professor Matthews says that: &quot;The short story fulfills the three false unities of the French classic drama: it shows one action, in one place, in one day.&quot; If these statements are accepted, ninety percent, of the tales that are commonly regarded as short stories will have to be put in some other class of literature.
 The question naturally arises, what are we going to do with Kipling&#39;s _The Man Who Would Be King_, which deals with four distinct episodes in as many different places, or with a story like Bjornson&#39;s _The Father_, which covers a whole lifetime?
 The answer which suggests itself is that instead of trying to make every sort of tale a separate literary type, it may be easier and more satisfactory to attempt to frame a comprehensive definition of the short story which by its nature will be inclusive instead of exclusive.

 Coming back for a moment to a consideration of the statement that the only way in which coherence in a short story can be secured is by striving to produce a single foreseen effect, it is altogether probable that even Professor Matthews would experience some difficulty in pointing out the single effect which Mr. Stockton aimed to produce with _The Griffin and the Minor Canon_, or which &quot;Q &quot;had in mind when he wrote _John and the Ghosts_.
 And the statement which applies to these tales of fancy would probably also hold true in a consideration of those tales whose sole purpose is to give a plain unvarnished statement of the facts in the case, without giving the slightest thought to any one particular effect which those facts may produce.
 In this class would come such narratives as the Biblical story of Joseph, Bjornson&#39;s stories of Norwegian peasant life, and most of Kipling&#39;s soldier stories.